 Fortunately, I had a woman like an angel coming along my way.
 She told me that especially me, I will not quit, it is not an option, because the trade needs people like me.
 Desperately.
 How right she was back then.

 Still it took me many years including a long break from jewelry to rewire and sort things out.
 And it actually then just happened like a miracle.
 The Universe was again jumping in and brought me to the perfect material to work with.

-I was meanwhile teaching Yoga in the South of Morocco, a small Surfers village at the Atlantic coast.
+I was meanwhile teaching Yoga in the South of Morocco, a small Surfers' village at the Atlantic coast.
 And on those beaches, for the first time ever, I found special pieces of sea glass -old broken glass of humans which found their way into the Sea and came back out again silky and smooth- in the most beautiful bright turquoise color.

 Of course I had seen blue and white sea glass before, but this turquoise was something special for me.
 It got me hooked.
-I wanted to do something out of it.
+I wanted to make something out of it.
 My head started creating pictures of rings with this turquoise sea glass inside and my phantasy was going wild.
 Such a beautiful color.
 Treasures of the Sea.
 Jewels by Ocean!

 Like this, I came to my personally best matching material.
 It is sustainable, eco friendly, I even do something good when I collect it away from the beach, it is connected to the Sea, which I LOVE more than anything and even though people told me in the beginning, it wouldn’t be possible, I learned by myself how to cut it, grind it and shape it into any form I want to.

 No child labor.
 No contamination of drinking water nor deforestation.